 - Experience the beauty of great works of music and learn about the composers who wrote them

-Twice weekly with an art teacher, students explore their creative abilities while they develop artistic skills using a variety of media and subjects as well as learning about famous artists; student artwork is displayed in ASSETS, our school-wide talent show, and in a variety of local art exhibitions.
+Twice weekly with an art teacher, students explore their creative abilities while they develop artistic skills using a variety of media and subjects as well as learning about famous artists; student artwork is displayed throughout the year as well as in our annual year end exhibition.

 Our elementary science teacher, who specializes in STEM education, creates engaging hands-on curriculum that also integrates technology such as video and iPads.